 ANNEX A

-[Table 1, Sl.
-No. (i)]
+[Table 1, Sl No. (i)]

 DETERMINATION OF PHENTHOATE CONTENT BY GAS CHROMATOGRAPHIC METHOD

 A-1 PRINCIPLE

 A GLC unit fitted with a flame ionization detector is used for this determination.
 Using solutions containing known amounts of phenthoate standard and internal standard, the response factor, RF, for phenthoate and internal standard is arrived at.
 A solution containing a known mass of sample and internal standard is injected subsequently into the GLC unit.
 The percentage of phenthoate is then calculated by standard relationship.